Kia K900 Insurance Rates

 Wyoming | $1,250 | -$150 | -10.7% |

-Choosing higher comprehensive and collision insurance deductibles could save up to $530 each year, whereas buying more liability protection will cost you more.
-Changing from a 50/100 bodily injury protection limit to a 250/500 limit will increase prices by as much as $414 more each year.
+Choosing high deductibles can save as much as $530 annually, while buying higher liability limits will push prices upward.
+Going from a 50/100 limit to a 250/500 limit will cost up to $414 more each year.
 View Rates by Deductible or Liability Limit

 Model Year | Comprehensive | Collision | Liability | Total Premium |